KenThumi/GithubAPI/README.md

-# Github Users Viewer API
+# Github User Viewer API
 ## Description
 This is a website that enables user to search a Github user and view their profile and more importantly their repositories.